Buckhill/linux-package-installer-for-wordpress/README.md

 - -d full path of a directory where Wordpress will be installed
 - -u User which will be the owner of the Wordpress files.
 Can be the same as web user, but not recommended.
 Can be root.
 - -e email address.
 Needed for Wordpress installation, otherwise final configuration will fail
+- -s the domain name, must be resolvable locally or via DNS

 **Optional arguments:**